Troubling Gender Gaps in Education

-Males have higher rates of disability: Males are overrepresented in populations with reading disabilities, antisocial behavior, mental retardation, attention disorders, autism spectrum disorders, dyslexia, stuttering and delayed speech.
+Males have higher rates of disability: Males are overrepresented in populations with reading disabilities, antisocial behavior, attention disorders, autism spectrum disorders, dyslexia, stuttering and delayed speech.
 These challenges may contribute to lower rates of academic success for males.

 Males have more negative views of school: Males are less likely to perceive schools as welcoming places, are more likely to perceive their teachers as less supportive, and tend to have a negative outlook of school and academics.

 Males are more likely to engage in substance abuse as a coping mechanism: Males typically start using drugs earlier, more frequently, and in larger amounts.
 They are more likely to abuse alcohol and account for 2/3 of rehab admissions.
 Substance abuse can greatly interfere with academic attainment.